Felicity Brook Psychotherapy

 Sessions are 50 minutes.

-• As a psychotherapist in training, I offer low-cost therapy.
-Both in-person and online sessions are £40.
+Both in-person and online sessions are £50.

 I reserve a limited number of reduced-fee spaces for people who might otherwise be unable to access therapy.
 If cost is a barrier for you, you’re welcome to get in touch to ask about current availability.